erjand/technical-interviews/README.md

 # Technical Interviews

-A collection of problems and solutions for algorithm-based technical interviews.
-More solutions and languages are periodically added.
-All solutions are my own.
+A collection of resources for technical interviews.
+This repository is WIP and all materials are my own.

+- Problems and solutions from various sources.
+- An [Anki](https://docs.ankiweb.net/) deck for technical interviews.